8 Social Skills for Kids: The Secret to Making Friends Easily

 Poor social skills may impact a child’s self-esteem and confidence.
 Your kid can grow in faith, improve social skills, and develop resilience to deal with social challenges in therapy’s safe and encouraging atmosphere.

 Therapists can teach children appropriate coping mechanisms to deal with stress, worry, and frustration resulting from socially interactive difficulties.
-They can also give individuals strategies and resources to manage their peer connections better.
+They can also provide individuals with strategies and resources to manage their peer connections more effectively.

 If left untreated, what can difficulties with social skills lead to?